aulauniversal/HTOS-Ngrok/README.md

 # HTOS Ngrok
-A discord bot with tons of functionalities that can handle PS4 saves using a jailbroken PS4.
+A Discord bot with tons of features that can handle PS4 saves using a jailbroken PS4.
+An HTTP server has been added to send download links via Ngrok when Google Drive reaches its quota.

 ## Purposes
 - Resign encrypted saves (both with or without replacing the decrypted contents, also known as encrypting)